For guaranteed live arrival, remember to choose next day shipping when ordering live insects.

 L6 to L8: Greenbottle flies Lucilia sp. and Bluebottle flies Calliphora sp.

-adult: Bluebottle flies Calliphora sp.
+Adult: Bluebottle flies Calliphora sp.

 Ooths are never guaranteed to hatch!
 Think before you order them!